ChannMyaeAung/MyLearningNotes/Data Structures & Algorithms/DSA_With_C.md

         }
         // Case 3: Two children
         else {
-            TreeNode* temp = findMin(root->right);
+            // find the min value in the right tree of the node let's say the root is 7 and the child min node we find is 9 TreeNode* temp = findMin(root->right);

+            // change the root value (7 in this case) to the min value we find which is 9.
+            // so now we have two 9
+            //    10
+            //   /  \
+            //  9
+            //   \
-            root->data = temp->data;
+            //    9 (we will call our delete func recursive on this 9) root->data = temp->data;

+            // recursive on the right node
             root->right = deleteNode(root->right, temp->data);
         }
     }